My advice on how to finish May Madness

 well marked but a wrong turn is bad.
 There are 200 miles of roads and fire trails on the Sandhills Game

 Lands.
 Get off course and you are in trouble.
 It all looks pretty much the same.
-Last year I had someone
+Two years ago I had

 Take care of your feet.
 There is some soft sand here.
 Bring several pair of socks and some extra shoes.

 Between 5Ks consider rinsing your feet and changing socks when necessary.
 Wear gaiters if you have them.

 Treat this event as a 50 miler not a 50K.
 A normal 50K is usually over in 4 to 6 hours but here you'll be going

 10 plus hours.
 Eat and drink like you would for a 50 miler.

 Rest and stay in the shade between loops.
 Bring a cooler of ice for your water bottle and fluids.
 Consider

 putting some ice in a bandana or a long sock and hanging it behind your neck while resting or even when